consumer dispute arbitration in Sidney Center, New York 13839

 The Beginning: In September 2023, Emma purchased a high-end solar battery storage unit from GreenTech for $4,200.
 The unit promised to reduce her home energy bills significantly and included a two-year warranty.
 Trusting the promise, Emma proceeded with the installation and was initially pleased with the performance.

 The Problem Emerges: By January 2024, the battery began malfunctioning; it failed to store energy consistently and occasionally shut down entirely.
 Emma contacted GreenTech multiple times in January and February, requesting repairs or replacement under warranty, but each attempt led her to dead ends.
-The company cited “unusual weather damage” and refused to honor the warranty.
+The company cited unusual weather damage” and refused to honor the warranty.

 Escalation to Arbitration: Frustrated, Emma filed a complaint in mid-March 2024 seeking refund and damages totaling $5,500—a refund of the purchase price plus $1,300 in estimated extra electricity costs incurred due to the unit’s failure.
 GreenTech countered that the damages were exaggerated and insisted the warranty did not cover weather-related issues.

-The Arbitration Hearing: The case was assigned to local arbitrator David Reynolds, a retired judge known for his fair but firm approach.
+The Arbitration Hearing: The case was assigned to local arbitrator the claimant, a retired judge known for his fair but firm approach.
 The hearing was held in April 2024 at the Sidney Center Town Hall.
 Both parties presented evidence: Emma submitted repair invoices, utility bills, and a weather report showing no severe storms during the malfunction period.
 GreenTech provided their warranty contract and technician reports describing corrosion allegedly caused by “unusual moisture.”

 Key Moments: The turning point came when Emma’s attorney demonstrated that the corrosion was due to a manufacturing defect identified in industry bulletins unavailable to the public but known to GreenTech.
 Reynolds noted that GreenTech failed to inform the consumer of this risk or offer a viable solution.